IamToqst/IamToqst/README.md

 I am yToqst, also known as Fuego.
 I became a self-taught programmer when I was 1* years old.
 My specialties are Java, Python, and PHP.
-I am a Web & PM2 developer.
+I'm a Web, PM2, & Discord bot developer.

 Former Lead Developer of InfinityLand (aka DropCraft) with a member count of 600.